redpanda-data/connect/resources/docs/inputs/README.md

 you wish to balance partitions across a consumer group look at the 'kafka_balanced' input type instead.

+The target version by default will be the oldest supported, as it is expected that the server will be backwards compatible.
+In order to support newer client features you should increase this version up to the known version of the target server.

 ## `kafka_balanced`

 Connects to a kafka (0.9+) server.
 Offsets are managed within kafka as per the